Supermassive black hole formation in the initial collapse of axion dark matter

 where $r_0(M)$ is the shell's turnaround radius.
 The shell's turnaround time is

 The axion mass density at shell $M$ is

 By using Eqs.~(\ref{radinf}) to describe the collapse of an axion dark matter overdensity four approximations are made in addition to ignoring the fact that the infall is highly anisotropic.
-First, we ignore all forms or matter and energy (baryons, photons,neutrinos, dark energy) other than the axionic dark matter.
-Second, we use Newtonian gravity and Newton's laws of motion to describe the infal.
+First, we ignore all forms or matter and energy (baryons, photons, neutrinos, dark energy) other than the axionic dark matter.
+Second, we use Newtonian gravity and Newton's laws of motion to describe the infall.
 Relativistic corrections are unimportant until a shell approaches the black hole horizon and are unlikely to change the final black hole mass by more than a factor two, or so, which is within the uncertainty that we tolerate throughout.
 Third, although we keep track of the specific angular momentum $L(M,t)$ of each shell, we ignore its effect on the radial motion of the shell during its infall.
 This is justified because a shell can only fall into a black hole if its angular momentum is extremely small.
 Fourth, we ignore the corrections to the radial motion of the shells due to the wave nature of the axion fluid.
-This is justified provided the axion Compton wavelength is much less than the black hole size.
-For our smallest black holes, which have mass of order $10^6~M_\odot$, the axion mass must be more than of order $10^{-16}~{\rm eV}/c^2$.
+This is equivalent to describing the infalling axion waves in the WKB (or eikonal) approximation, and is tantamount to ignoring the role of so-called "quantum pressure".
+It is justified to do so provided that the axion Compton wavelength is much less than the black hole size.
+For our smallest black holes, which have mass of order $10^6 M_\odot$, the axion mass must be more than of order $10^{-16}\,{\rm eV}/c^2$.
 The condition is amply satisfied by QCD axions.

 Eqs.~(\ref{radinf}) describe the evolution of an overdensity entirely in terms of the function $r_0(M)$ that gives the turnaround radius of each shell.
-We define our initial time $t_{\rm in}$ to be the turnaround time of the innermost shells:
+We defined our initial time $t_{\rm in}$ to be the turnaround time of the innermost shells in Eq.~(\ref{eq:t_in}) which can be alternatively expressed as

 At that time, the density near the center has the form